iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 3

-- Give the blue handle a gentle tug back to unleash the Anti-Clamp's arms.
+- Grab the blue handle and pull it towards you to unlock the Anti-Clamp's arms.
+You're halfway there!

-- Keep the bottom of the Anti-Clamp steady while you press down firmly on the top cup to create a solid suction.
+- Hold the bottom of the Anti-Clamp steady and press down firmly on the top suction cup.
+Apply some suction magic to get everything in place.

 Step 4

-- Give that blue handle a little tug forward to secure those arms into place.
+- Gently pull the blue handle forward to lock those arms in place.

-- Twist the handle a full 360 degrees (or until those suction cups start getting a bit stretchy).
+- Twist the handle a full 360 degrees (or until the suction cups start to stretch and you feel it click).

-- Keep an eye on those suction cups to ensure they're still in sync.
-If they start to wander, just loosen them up a tad and get those arms back in line.
+- Keep an eye on those suction cups—make sure they stay aligned.
+If they start to slip out of sync, just loosen them up a bit and get them back in line.
+Easy fix!

 Step 5

-- Give the adhesive a minute to relax and create a nice little gap for you to work with.
+- Give the adhesive a minute to loosen up and create a nice gap for you.

-- If the screen's not warming up enough, try giving it a little heat with a hair dryer along the left edge of your iPad.
+- If your screen's not heating up enough, grab a hair dryer and warm up the left edge of the iPad.

-- Once the Anti-Clamp makes a gap wide enough, slide in an opening pick under the digitizer.
+- Once the Anti-Clamp opens up a good space, slide an opening pick under the digitizer.

 Step 6

-- First off, let’s get that screen toasty!
-Once it’s warm to the touch, grab a suction handle and slap it on the left edge of the screen, as close to the edge as you can manage.
+- When the screen feels warm to the touch, grab your suction handle and attach it to the left edge of the screen, keeping it as close to the edge as possible.

-- Now, give that screen a gentle lift with the suction handle to create a tiny gap between the digitizer and the frame.
-You’re doing great!
+- Use the suction handle to gently lift the screen and create a small gap between the digitizer and the frame.

 Tools Used